putyourlightson/craft-campaign/docs/contacts.md

 In addition to supporting the parameters that all element types in Craft support (`id`, `title`, etc.), the returned Element Query also supports the following parameters.

+**`userId`**
+Only fetch a contact that is synced to the given user ID.

 **`cid`**
-Only fetch contacts with the given CID (unique contact ID).
+Only fetch a contact with the given CID (unique contact ID).

 **`email`**
-Only fetch contacts with the given email address.
+Only fetch a contact with the given email address.

 **`mailingListId`**
 Only fetch contacts with the given mailing list ID.